sai-2421/Project_1/README.md

 The app leverages Streamlit's capabilities to present the analyzed data through interactive tables and charts, enabling users to easily interpret and explore the insights derived from the YouTube channels.

-USAGE OF APP
+>**USAGE OF APP**

 After the project has been successfully set up and activated, users can interact with the Streamlit application through a web browser.
 Through the application's user-friendly interface, users can carry out the following tasks:

-Input a YouTube channel ID to fetch data for the specified channel.
+-Input a YouTube channel ID to fetch data for the specified channel.

-Gather information and keep it in a SQL data warehouse for numerous YouTube channels.
+-Gather information and keep it in a SQL data warehouse for numerous YouTube channels.

-Check out the uploaded channels' details.
+-Check out the uploaded channels' details.

-Utilise a variety of search tools to locate and retrieve data from a SQL database.
+-Utilise a variety of search tools to locate and retrieve data from a SQL database.

-Use these integrated features to perform analysis and visualisation of channel data.
+-Use these integrated features to perform analysis and visualisation of channel data.

-METHOD OF USE
+>**METHOD OF USE**

 Follow these steps,to use this project :

-1 Set up the streamlit package : pip install streamlit
+1. Set up the streamlit package : pip install streamlit

 2.Run the Streamlit app: streamlit run app.py